To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Blink Mini 2 review: What could it do better?

-It would be a lot better if the camera’s person detection and extended live view features were not locked behind a monthly subscription.
+It would be a lot better if the camera’s person detection and extended live view features weren’t locked behind a monthly subscription.
 The fee isn’t punitive: you get a 30-day free trial in which to try all the features out and then it’s £2.50/mth or £25/yr for a single camera (Blink Basic) or, if you have multiple cameras, it’s £8/mth or £80 annually (Blink Plus).
-But rivals like TP-Link and Eufy allow you to access basic smart features without paying, so it’s disappointing that you miss out here.
+But rivals such as TP-Link and Eufy allow you to access basic smart features without paying, so it’s disappointing that you miss out here.

 Blink Mini 2 review: Verdict